GS7271/GDP_Rankings_v_Income_Groups/Unit6CaseStudy_Tidying.md

 * The Organization for Economic Cooperation and Development OECD is comprised mainly by rich (high income) and large countries (high GDP).
 * Rich non-OECD countries tend to be middle size economies.
 * Poor (low income) countries are also small (at the bottom of the ranking) -no low income countries belong to the top 20% of GDP ranking.
 * The initial analysis carried out does not provide overwhelming evidence to conclude that larger economies are better off.
-Upper middle income and lower middle income economies are widespread.
-Further analysis is necessary and other variables such as GDP per capita, as well as, purchasing power parity (PPP) must be included.
+Upper middle income and lower middle income economies are widespread in the GDP ranking spectrum.
+Further analysis is necessary including other variables, such as, GDP per capita, as well as, purchasing power parity (PPP), life expectancy, just to name a few, in order to draw conclusions of standard of living in function of GDP.